CubeAPM

 pganalyze Pricing at Scale

 pganalyze is priced per database server (Production: $149/month for 1 server; Scale: $399/month includes 4 servers, then $100/month per additional billable server).
-The Scale plan includes 30-day history and Log Insights with ~1 GB/day per server included.
+The Scale plan includes a 30-day history and Log Insights with ~1 GB/day per server included.

 Tech Fit